top of page

 Students that wish to earn a high school Ecology credit have the option of adding an independent study to this class.
 As the Homeschool Parent, you provide the credit on your student’s transcript.
 Discovery is the resource for this credit.

 Each week, students will have research assignments to deepen their understanding of the topics experienced in class.
-Students will use the scientific method to design and execute an experiment, studying the interaction of mammals and their environment.
-Expect to spend 1-3 hours each week outside of class on their Ecology Independent Study.
+Students will use the scientific method to design and execute an experiment, studying the interaction of plants and their environment.
+Expect to spend 1-3 hours each week outside of class on their Botany Independent Study.

 Outside resources will include